Arithmetic and dynamical degrees of self-morphisms of semi-abelian varieties: Introduction

 When $f$ is dominant, it is conjectured in \cite{sil}, \cite[Conjecture 6]{ks3} that the arithmetic degree of any Zariski dense orbits are equal to the first dynamical degree $\delta_{f}$ of $f$ (cf. Conjecture \ref{ksc}).
 This is the Kawaguchi-Silverman conjecture, and we abbreviate it as KSC.
 Here, the first dynamical degree is a birational invariant of $f$ which measures the geometric complexity of the dynamical system.
 For a surjective morphism $f$, $\delta_{f}$ is equal to the spectral radius of the linear map $f^{*} \colon N^{1}(X) {\otimes}_{\Z}\R \longrightarrow N^{1}(X) {\otimes}_{\Z}\R$.

 Let $A(f)$ be the set of the arithmetic degrees of $f$, i.e.

+where $I_{f}$ is the indeterminacy locus of $f$.
 Determining the set $A(f)$ for a given $f$ is an interesting problem.
 In \cite[Theorem 1.6]{mss}, Shibata and we proved that for any surjective morphism $f$, there exists a point $x \in X$ such that $ \alpha_{f}(x)=\delta_{f}$.
 When $X$ is a toric variety and $f$ is a self-rational map on $X$ that is induced by a group homomorphism of the algebraic torus, the set $A(f)$ is completely determined \cite{sil,lin}.

 When $X$ is quasi-projective, the arithmetic degrees and dynamical degrees can be defined by taking a smooth compactification of $X$.
 In this paper, we prove KSC for self-morphisms of semi-abelian varieties and determine the set $A(f)$.